iml130/sola/minhton/docs/algorithms/leave.md

 # Leave Procedure

 If a node wants to leave the network it first has to call the `initiateSelfDeparture` method.
-It nay need a successor, which it can find using FindReplacement messages.
+It nay need a successor, which it can find using `FIND_REPLACEMENT` messages.
-FindReplacement messages are directed in an equivalent way as described for the [join algorithm](join.md#finding-the-correct-position).
+`FIND_REPLACEMENT` messages are directed in an equivalent way as described for the [join algorithm](join.md#finding-the-correct-position).

-When a node notices that it can leave its position without any violations, it sends a ReplacementOffer message to the leaving node.
+When a node notices that it can leave its position without any violations, it sends a `REPLACEMENT_OFFER` message to the leaving node.
-The leaving node accepts the offer by sending back a ReplacementAck to the replacing node.
+The leaving node accepts the offer by sending back a `REPLACEMENT_ACK` to the replacing node.
 This message contains all routing information about the leaving node, so that the replacing node can reconstruct the routing information without any additional messages.

-As soon as the ReplacementAck message was sent, the leaving node has no reponsibilities anymore and has officially left the network.
+As soon as the `REPLACEMENT_ACK` message was sent, the leaving node has no reponsibilities anymore and has officially left the network.
 Then the replacing node has the reponsibility to rebuild everything by firstly leaving its own position and then to take in the position of the left node.

 <figure markdown>